-For the first few days of your internship, your role will be mainly observational.
-You will shadow the local nurses as they do their daily rounds and gain insight into the nature of the work they do.
+Your role will mainly be observational.
+You’ll shadow the local nurses during their daily rounds, and gain insight into the work they do.

-During this time, it’s important to make notes and ask as many questions as possible.
-When the nurses see that you’re enthusiastic and interested, they may be willing to give you more responsibilities.
-If you do practical work with permission from the nurses, it will be supervised.
+It’s important to make notes and ask as many questions as possible.
+When the nurses see that you’re enthusiastic and interested, they may give you more responsibilities.
+Any practical work you do will be fully supervised.

 Help with basic health checks

-It is important to build up trust and a good relationship with the local medical staff.
+It’s important to build trust and a good relationship with the local medical staff.
 This will help you get involved with more practical work.
 The kinds of tasks you may help with include dressing wounds, monitoring a pulse, and checking blood pressure and temperature.

-You’ll also do health checks during community outreaches.
-These are important, as they help disadvantaged communities access basic healthcare services.
+You’ll also do health checks during community outreaches in communities that usually have very limited access to basic healthcare services.

 We hold regular workshops for all our medical interns.
 These are usually run by our qualified Medical Coordinator in Nanyuki.

-These workshops allow you to ask about specific things you have seen at your nursing placement in Kenya.
-It is also great for learning techniques and skills to put into practise during outreaches, like measuring blood sugar levels.
+Use the workshops to ask about specific things you’ve observed at your placement.
+You can also use these workshops to learn techniques and skills to put into practise during outreaches, like measuring blood sugar levels.

 Where will I be working as a Nursing intern in Kenya?

-You will be based in the little town of Nanyuki, about 200 km north east of Nairobi.
-It is a market town, where people gather to stock up on fresh produce, meat, and other essentials.
+We’re based in the little town of Nanyuki, about 125 miles northeast of Nairobi.
+Nanyuki is a market town where people stock up on fresh produce, meat, and other essentials.
 The town is also the gateway to the Laikipia plateau, one of Africa's most important wildlife conservation areas.

-As a Nursing intern, you will work in either a smaller health clinic or a large hospital.
-Due to the rural location of both these placements, you can expect to work with equipment that is advanced than what you might find in hospitals at home.
-They also cater to a number of surrounding communities, so tend to be busy throughout the day.
+As a Nursing intern, you’ll either work in a small health clinic or a large hospital.
+Both placements are in a rural setting, so you can expect to work with equipment less advanced than that back home.
+The placements also cater to surrounding communities, so are usually busy throughout the day.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.